mbuckaway/CallupSeedingMgr/README.md

 Windows builds require InnoSetup V6.x from [https://www.jrsoftware.org/isdl.php].
 If you do not have Inno Setup installed, the windows build will fail.

-The build has been automated, and compile.sh/ps1 script does everything to enable the developer to build CallupSeedingMgr and the associated tools.
+The build has been automated, and compile.sh/ps1 script does everything to enable the developer to build CallUp Seeding Manager and the associated tools.
 However, you can also download the binary from the github Releases tab.

 Linux dependancies are contained in the linuxdeps.sh script.
 The linuxdeploy-plugin-appimage-x86_64.AppImage binary is required from https://github.com/linuxdeploy/linuxdeploy-plugin-appimage.
 The compile.sh script will download linuxdeploy-plugin-appimage if it does not exist in the current directory automatically.